Touring the Road to Hana Independently vs. Guided Tour

 – You have a greater sense of adventure.

-– Driving this road is challenging.
+– Driving this road is exhausting.
 There’s hundreds of curves.
 Some of the curves are only one-lane wide.
 Seriously.
 Also, there are dozens of one-lane bridges.
 It takes quite a bit of concentration for the driver and can be stressful.
 The driver doesn’t get to enjoy the scenery since he/she is focused on driving.

 – Your rental vehicle could become a target of either theft or hostile behavior.
 (See my advice that you should NEVER leave valuables in your rental car.)